• Home

 No, not all acorns are toxic to dogs.
 However, the ones that are can be very dangerous.
 If your dog ingests a poisonous acorn, he may experience vomiting, diarrhea, and abdominal pain.

-In severe cases, it can lead to liver damage and even death.
+It can lead to liver damage and even death.
 So it’s important to be aware of which types of acorns are poisonous and keep your dog away from them.

 Treatment for Dog Who Ate Acorns

 If your dog has eaten acorns, it’s important to seek treatment right away.
 Acorns contain high levels of tannins, which can cause vomiting, diarrhea, and gastrointestinal irritation.
-If left untreated, this can lead to serious health problems like liver damage or failure.

-The good news is that most dogs will recover with prompt treatment.
 Your vet may prescribe medication to help control vomiting and diarrhea.
 They may also recommend a special diet to help ease digestive issues.

-In severe cases, hospitalization may be necessary.
+Hospitalization may be necessary.
 If you think your dog has eaten acorns, don’t wait to get help.
 Time is of the essence when it comes to treating this potentially dangerous condition.

 Dogs Acorns Symptoms